Macmillan & Co. Ltd. Archive

 - MAC Q

 - MAC T

 - MAC Z

 - See also the Bowes & Bowes Archive.

-- Visit the Palgrave Macmillan website for more information on the history of The Macmillan Company.
+- Visit the Palgrave Macmillan website for more information on the history of Macmillan Publishers Ltd.

 - A video produced by Macmillan Publishers Ltd., for their 175th anniversary celebrations can be found here